bluss/bluss.github.io/_posts/2016-03-28-a-gemmed-rabbit-hole.markdown

 how they partition the matrices.
 With their scheme, it does not seem so hard after all to implement a good matrix multiplication.

-At the core of it all, there’s just one matrix multiplication kernel, a _microkernel_, that takes as input two 4-by-k input columns of data and multiply-add it into a 4-by-4 result matrix.[^2]
+At the core of it there’s just one matrix multiplication kernel, a _microkernel_, that takes as input two 4-by-k input columns of data and multiply-add it into a 4-by-4 result matrix.[^2]